polterguy/phosphorusfive/README.md

-phosphorus five is licensed to Mother Earth.  this means that every single living man, woman and child in the World has an equal amount of ownership to the copyright of the project.  one of its implications, is that if you sue any living human being over the software in any ways, you loose all usage rights
+phosphorus five is licensed to Mother Earth.  this means that every single living man, woman and child in the World has an equal amount of ownership to the copyright of the project.  one of its implications, is that if you sue any living human being over the software in any ways, you loose all usage rights.  this also includes the JavaScript portions of the library

 The MIT License (MIT)